bradbaris/rofl-email-tools/README.md

   ```

 ## What Gulp doesn't do
 - Right now, basically anything to do with Salesforce.
+It just builds out the HTML email itself.
   - Does not upload your images into Salesforce Marketing Cloud.
   - Does not create your emails in Salesforce Marketing Cloud either.
-  - One currently has to clone a previous email (faster than from scratch), edit the email's Salesforce filename and the email subject, and use the GUI to send emails, especially for the AMPscript templating and Sender Authentication Package.
+  - One currently has to clone a previous email in Salesforce (faster than from scratch), manually edit the email's Salesforce filename and the email subject, and use the GUI to formally send the email out.
+We pretty much use Salesforce only for the Sender Authentication Package (and maybe fancy segmenting and dynamic content with AMPscript in the future).

 ## Features currently exploring
 - May be possible to connect to Salesforce Marketing Cloud via their [FUEL SDK for Node](https://github.com/salesforce-marketingcloud/FuelSDK-Node) to create and send emails automatically.